 Prior to towing a vehicle or personal property from private property without the vehicle or personal property owner's consent, the towing company must have express written authorization for the towing of that vehicle or personal property from the owner of the private property or designated agent.
 When an individual is designated by a private property owner to act as an agent to authorize towing from the property, such designation must be in writing and signed by the private property owner.
 There shall be some relationship between the private property owner and the designated agent, and there must be no relationship between the designated agent and the towing company.
 No employee of a wrecker company or designee of a wrecker company may patrol or otherwise participate in the decision making process regarding which vehicles are to be towed from private property; This includes placing any sticker, signal or any other form of designation on any vehicle to be towed.
-Contracts or written agreements between a towing company and private property owner's signature and the signature(s) of any agent(s) designated by the private property owner.
+Contracts or written agreements between a towing company and private property owners for non-consent towing must be retained by the towing company and must include the property owner's signature and the signature(s) of any agent(s) designated by the private property owner.
 The towing company must make these documents available for inspection by the Commission or any designated representative at any time.
 Maximum allowable rates for non-consent towing from private property will be as specified in Section 6.80.550(H) of the Metropolitan Code of Laws.
+7,9